DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 <img src="./public/RewardMechanism.PNG"   alt = "reward">
 </p>

+The data collection is decentralized since mining, and by extension data submission, is open to everyone who stakes.
+To avoid dispersion, incentives are structured to provide the highest reward to the miner that submits the median value.
+Using the median value instead of the average protects the value from being manipulated by a single party submitting an extreme value.
+To ensure data availability, multiple parties are incentivized to submit data by rewarding the first five miners that submit the PoW and of-chain data point.

 Miners are rewarded with tributes.
 Trubutes are charged for API requests.
 This gives each token value, and more importantly, the value goes up as more smart contracts use our Oracle, thus creating a stronger incentive for miners to continue to mine and provide accurate values.